aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/hide/_index.md

 | 500 | Server error – internal processing failure |

 A successful call returns a JSON object that contains the fields `Code` and `Status`.
 In case of an error, the response includes additional fields such as `Message` and appropriate HTTP status codes (e.g., 400, 401, 404, 500).

+**Notes:** Ensure that the `startrow` value is within the worksheet’s row range; otherwise the API will return a 400 error.
+Row indices are zero‑based, so `startrow=0` refers to the first row.

 ## Cloud SDK Family